mozammilrja/Bitcoin_Wallet_Keeper/README.md

 - Redux slices handle specific state domains
 - Utility functions provide reusable logic

-### Adding Features
-1. Create new components in `/components`
-2. Add state management in appropriate Redux slices
-3. Add utility functions in `/utils`
-4. Write tests in `/__tests__`

 ### Testing Strategy
 - Unit tests for utility functions
 - Integration tests for Redux logic
 - Component tests for UI behavior
 - Mocked external dependencies

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This is educational software for learning purposes.
-Always use proper security practices and thoroughly test before using with real funds.
-The developers are not responsible for any loss of funds or security breaches.